bmthedeve/my-shell-scripts/README.md

-This contains custom shell-scripts created by me
+This repo contains custom shell-scripts created by me